Caring for your roses, before bringing them in, is the most important step in creating a beautiful keepsake.

 If your roses are fresh or starting to wilt...

-When they have STARTED to wilt, REMOVE them from water.
-TOO MUCH water and time will degrade the rose and color.
+Water will remain in the rose and this is bad for the petals.
+TOO MUCH water and time will degrade the rose and color and often creates mold.
 DO NOT put them in plastic or try to keep them damp.
 Start the drying process (please read below).

 HOW TO DRY ROSES ~ 2 methods:

 Microwave: Pluck the petals by twisting the whole rose off of the stem.
 Discard the stem.
-Working with 1 rose at a time, scatter the petals on a paper towel.
+Working with 1 rose at a time, scatter the petals loosely on a paper towel.
 Put the paper towel and the petals in the micro for 30 SECONDS.
 The petals will shrink and darken a bit.
 This is normal.
 The paper will absorb the water and be damp.
 The petals will stick to the paper.
 Remove and fluff the petals.
 Put them back in for another 30 SECONDS.
 DO NOT OVER COOK!
-Transfer to a dry paper towel and let them dry completely.
-Put them in a paper bag.
+Transfer to a dry paper towel and let them finish air drying.
+Only put them in a paper bag when the petals are crispy dry.
 NO PLASTIC!

 Caring for your dried rose petals You may not be able to get right in to my gallery and are concerned about storing your dried roses until you can.
 I've worked with a 50 year old red rose.
 Not all roses will keep this long.
 In fact, the lighter color your fresh petals are, the quicker the natural pigment will fade.
 When dried properly, red roses will last the longest as petals.
 The pigment is very strong.
 Pale pink, purple, yellow, peach will fade within a few months.
 Using these sooner than later will create the best results.